 Plants grow to about 15 inches.
 Leaves are ready to harvest in 50 to 60 days, the inflorescences for salad or entrée garnishes around 80 days.
 ‘Magical Michael’ can be started from seed or purchased as plants from many garden centers.

-To learn more about these AAS winners and the eight flowers that earned this designation for 2002, visit the AAS Website at www.all-americaselections.org
+To learn more about these AAS winners and the eight flowers that earned this designation, visit the AAS Website at www.all-americaselections.org